sveltejs/svelte/site/content/guide/08-bindings.md

 }
 ```

-> 'two way' bindings allow you to update a value in a nested property as seen in [checkbox input](repl?demo=binding-input-checkbox).
+> 'two way' bindings allow you to update a value in a nested property as seen in [this checkbox input example](repl?demo=binding-input-checkbox).

 ### bind:this